-My name is Dr. Jane M. Mullins and I am a dementia nurse consultant.
-My book, training and resources have been developed over many years to help all people living with dementia, their families, staff and caregivers understand how dementia can affect a person and how they experience the world around them.
-Through my book and other resources you will learn how to care effectively throughout all stages of the condition.
-This will provide you with the knowledge and skills to help you care with confidence.
+My book, training and courses have been developed over many years, to help all people living with dementia, their families, staff and caregivers understand how dementia can affect a person, how they experience the world around them and how we can care WITH them.

-My mission is to support family caregivers to have confidence to care for their loved ones as well as raise the status of paid caregivers.
-By working closely with members of the Dementia Engagement and Empowerment Programme (who are living with dementia) and leading professionals and researchers in the field I hope to share our knowledge and expertise.
+By working closely with members of the Dementia Engagement and Empowerment Project (people who are living with dementia), Meri Yaadain, Alzauthors and leading professionals and researchers in the field, we share our culturally sensitive, evidence based knowledge, and expertise.

 “Caring for Mum who has Alzheimer’s had been made much easier after reading this book.
 Practical suggestions that family and paid carers can work on together has created greater consistency of care.
 Mum is happier and less anxious.
 Brilliant resource.
 Highly recommended” Angharad.